-Let’s take a look at the differences between microblading and powder brows in order to understand the treatments better – who are they for, the technique they use, the effects and more.
+Let’s take a look at the differences between powder brows vs microblading to understand the treatments better – who they are for, the techniques used, the effects achieved, and more.

 Want to find out more about powder brows?
 Follow the links:

-As with powder brows, after initial appointment, there is a following touch-up couple of weeks later.
+As with powder brows, after the initial appointment, there is a touch-up about 6 weeks later.

 Want to find out more about microblading?
 Follow the links: